Check out the quick guide from Academic Writer on the basics of formatting an APA paper, just click on the screenshot below:

 Your paper should include four major sections.
 These sections include:

 Title page - This page should be centered horizontally and vertically.
 It should include at least the title of your paper, your name and institution.
 Your instructor may want you to provide the course/section number, his or her name and due date on the title page.
 The title page should be numbered the first page.
-A running head should appear in the upper left-hand corner of your paper.
+A running head should appear in the upper left-hand corner of your paper for professional papers, and may be requested by your professor for student papers.
 The running head should be typed in UPPERCASE letters and be no more than 50 characters long.
+See more details on the running head in the box below.

-Abstract - The abstract should appear as the second page of your paper.
+Abstract - Required for professional papers, and your professor may require one for a student paper.
+The abstract should appear as the second page of your paper.
 An abstract is a brief but thorough description of your problem, findings and summaries.
 If you performed an experiment, your methodology should be described.
 The abstract should report findings but should not include discussion or interpretation.
-An abstract should be between 150 and 250 words.
+An abstract should be no more than 250 words.

 Main body - The components of your paper will depend on the particular assignment.
 The main body of your paper could describe the problem you are researching, an investigation of previous findings, methodology, results, discussion of results and/or conclusion.
 Continue to include the running head and number your pages.

 References - The running head and page numbers should continue onto your reference page.
-Center the word "References" and continue to use double spacing throughout this page.
+Center the word "References" (capitalized and in bold face) and continue to use double spacing throughout this page.
 Consult the other tabs in this guide for help formatting your sources.

 Check out the quick guide from Academic Writer to learn more about how to format a Title Page, just click on the screenshot below: